What equipment do you use?

 My SCUBA gear is from Dive-Rite who have the right blend of reliability, durability, adaptability and comfort for me.
 When I need to stay down longer or be silent I use a rEVO hybrid Closed Circuit Rebreather.
 My equipment is valuable so I use tough, reliable cases and bags from North Face, Lowepro and Pelican.

 What’s the most dangerous thing that’s happened during your career.

 I have had a handful of heart-in-the-mouth moments.
 Very few have been from marine life encounters.
 Sharks are generally scared of divers, unless they are being fed, and large cetaceans like sperm whales, humpback whales etc are very sensitive to humans in the water and will do their best to get out of your way.
 Most of my life-threatening moments have been on recklessly driven minibus transfers in developing countries and I also came within a couple of inches of losing some toes or my foot to a boat propeller during some whale filming in Sri Lanka.
 The worst marine-life encounter I’ve had was when I stupidly put my hand down on a stone fish.
 I got a spine in my finger and was in absolute agony for about an hour.
-‘Crying like a baby’ agony!
+There were tears.

 How did you get into underwater filming?